HomeSpan/HomeSpan/docs/CLI.md

   * This command simply reboots HomeSpan.

 * **F** - factory reset and restart
-  * This deletes all data stored in the NVS, *except* for the HomeKit Pairing Setup Code, and restarts the device.
+  * This deletes all data stored in the NVS, *except* for the HomeKit Pairing Setup Code and OTA password, and restarts the device.
 This is effectively the same as executing the 'X' command followed by the 'H' command.

 * **E** - erase ALL stored data and restart
   * This completely erases the NVS, deleting all stored data, *including* the HomeKit Pairing Setup code.
 The device is then restarted and initialized as if it were new.